afifaniks/FileRetriever/README.md

 -   Minimal UI

 **Installation:**
-You can build your own executables from this repo for the client Android app and server app from ([https://github.com/afifaniks/FileRetrieverServer](https://github.com/afifaniks/FileRetrieverServer).
-Or you can simply download and install binaries from [here.](https://github.com/afifaniks/FileRetriever/releases)
+You can build your own executables from this repo for the client Android app and server app or you can simply download and install binaries from [here.](https://github.com/afifaniks/FileRetriever/releases)

 **CAUTION:**
 -   Both host and client devices have to be connected in the same network.